Nolan Gorman Player Props: Cardinals vs. Royals

-The St. Louis Cardinals and Nolan Gorman (.405 slugging percentage over his past 10 games, including two homers), take on starting pitcher Dylan Coleman and the Kansas City Royals at Kauffman Stadium, Friday at 8:10 PM ET.
+The St. Louis Cardinals and Nolan Gorman (.417 slugging percentage over his past 10 games, including two homers), take on starting pitcher Cole Ragans and the Kansas City Royals at Kauffman Stadium, Saturday at 7:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Rays.
+In his previous game he had a hitless showing (0-for-2) against the Royals.

 Nolan Gorman Game Info & Props vs. the Royals